nolderjackson/bilayer-prediction/README.md

 This work is authored by Jackson Nolder and Kenneth Hanson at Florida State University.
 If this software is used please use the citation below.

-Nolder, J.; Hanson, K. Structural Ensemble Modeling of FRET and Electron Transfer Rates In Surface-Bound Molecular Bilayers. *Submitted*
+(1) Nolder, J.; Hanson, K. Structural Ensemble Modeling of FRET and Electron Transfer Rates in Surface-Bound Molecular Bilayers.
+Computational and Theoretical Chemistry 2026, 1256, 115633. https://doi.org/10.1016/j.comptc.2025.115633.

 ## Instructions
-For information and on the theory and developement of this project read [link will be provided upon publication]
+For information and on the theory and developement of this project read https://www.sciencedirect.com/science/article/abs/pii/S2210271X25005699

 For GUI use only, download "BilayerPredictionGUI.exe" and run